renan991995/MARS-PLUS/README.md

 		3-1.
 Refinement of old operators:
 			 3-1-1.
 The feasibility of molecular connectivity is ensured after subtraction.
 			 3-1-2.
-Multiple ring numbers on an atom can happen through cyclization operator.
+Multiple ring numbers on an atom can be induced through cyclization operator.
 			 3-1-3.
-Most of them are greatly revised using a more consistent approach.
+For most of the operators, the codes are revised for better systematicness.
+			        Unnecessary dependencies among variables are reduced.
 			 3-1-4.
-The stability and flexibility are greatly enhanced.
+The stability and flexibility of operators are greatly enhanced.
 		3-2.
 Development of new operators: insertion, decyclization, element change, cis-trans inversion, chirality inversion, and component switch.
 		3-3.
-With better reversibility for the new scheme of operators, undoing an operator is easier.
-This reduces the bias to certain types of molecules (e.g. polycyclics).
+With better reversibility for the new scheme of operators, undoing an operator is much easier.
+	         This can reduce unintended biases toward certain types of molecules (e.g. polycyclics).
 		3-4.
 Check cis-trans and chirality after genetic operations. (default: trans and clockwise winding) 3-5.
 For imine substructure, indicate the lone pair of nitrogen atom by null atom "*".